-- Both Boston Borough Council and South Holland District Council have responsibilities to ensure that sufficient housing is available to meet the local community's needs. - Assessments of housing need have identified a requirement for around 302 homes in Boston Borough and 430 homes in South Holland every year until 2036. - This fact sheet examines the progress of housing developments in both Boston Borough and South Holland District over the period 1st April 2016 to 31st March 2017.
+- Both Boston Borough Council and South Holland District Council have responsibilities to ensure that sufficient housing is available to meet the local community's needs. - Assessments of housing need have identified a requirement for around 302 homes in Boston Borough and 430 homes in South Holland every year until 2036.
+The new South East Lincolnshire Local Plan was adopted on the 8 March 2019.
+For ease of monitoring this report will follow the same format and monitoring figures as previous reports until the end of the month.
+Next year's report will be on the new plan. - This fact sheet examines the progress of housing developments in both Boston Borough and South Holland District over the period 1st April 2018 to 31st March 2019.
 However, owing to staff shortages and those that remained focussing on the preparation of the new South East Lincolnshire Local Plan some data for South Holland is not available.